bwlewis/irlba/README.md

 # irlba

-Implicitly-restarted lanczos methods for fast truncated singular value and symmetric eigenvalue decompositions of sparse and dense matrices.
+Implicitly-restarted Lanczos methods for fast truncated singular value and symmetric eigenvalue decompositions of sparse and dense matrices.
 IRLBA stands for <b>I</b>mplicitly <b>R</b>estarted <b>L</b>anczos <b>B</b>idiagonalization
 <b>A</b>lgorithms.

-This is the new development repository (August, 2015) for the CRAN `irlba` package.
+This is the new development repository (as of August, 2015) for the CRAN `irlba` package.

 Version 2.0.0 of the package is a major update that includes many changes, new features, and removal of some old features that did not work well.
 In